 - Don’t Panic: if you feel like you are getting an attack, first of all, don’t panic!
 Panicking makes the condition worse.
-Sit down at one place and try to take deep breaths.
+Sit down in one place and try to take deep breaths.

 - Use an Inhaler: Make sure you have your inhaler wherever you go.
 Use your inhaler with a minimum gap of 2-minutes.
 In case, you have a nebulizer, it is suggested that you use this instead of an inhaler.
 If the symptoms persist or worsen, you need to get medical attention.

-- Peak Flow meter: If it is feasible, you can use a peak flow meter to check the intensity of the attack.
-The peak flow meter can determine how mild or bad the attack is.
+- Peak Flowmeter: If it is feasible, you can use a peak flow meter to check the intensity of the attack.
+The peak flow meter can assist in determining how mild or bad the attack is.

 Severe asthma attacks if not treated properly can be fatal.
 Visit a doctor at least once in 6-months to get a comprehensive exam and do get your children tested.
-Make sure you have prior knowledge about your body’s asthma care and be prepared to prevent the asthma attacks at any time.
-Read more asthma attack facts
+Make sure you have prior knowledge about your body’s asthma care and be prepared to prevent asthma attacks at any time.

 Read More: Asthma Treatment – What You Need to Know